DatadudeDev/munnybunny-webserver/README.md

 the below docker compose template to spin up the containers in a stack (important
 for networking)

+Once done, navigate to your LAN IP:PORT (80 or whatever you picked) to access the web GUI.

+Enjoy!

 ```
 version: '2'
 services: